jmhuie/Salamander_Climbing_Kine/README.md

 ### Content
 - .../CameraCalibs/
     - /MayaCams/
 		- A directory containing the camera calibrations from each filming session.
-Files were extracted from XMALab files in MayaCam format with the **extract_mayacam** function in xma2dlc Python script.
+Files were extracted from XMALab files in MayaCam format with the <code>extract_mayacam</code> function in xma2dlc Python script.
 	- /CalibPlanes.csv
 		- A .csv file containing coordinates to define a horizontal plane for each filming session.